-Obsessive-compulsive disorder (OCD) is a mental illness which often results in long-lasting effects that are defined by disorderly, continuous thoughts (obsessions) and behaviors (compulsions).
+Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 - Aggressive thoughts (either towards self or others)